Are you looking for inspiration on gardening for kids? These ten great projects are perfect for getting kids gardening and having fun outdoors.

 4. Make a bird feeder

 Putting a bird feeder in your garden is an easy way to encourage more wild birds to visit.
 You can buy a *bird feeder, but it’s fun to make your own too.
-You could use a pine cone covered in peanut butter and rolled in bird seed, make one from an old plastic bottle with a wooden spoon perch, or make homemade bird feeders in paper cups or yoghurt pots.
+You could use a pine cone covered in peanut butter and rolled in bird seed, make one from an old plastic bottle with a wooden spoon perch, make homemade bird feeders in paper cups or yoghurt pots, or make a pumpkin bird feeder in autumn.

 Another nice idea is upcycling a teacup and saucer to make your bird feeder.
 This video shows you how to do it: